Adventure Time: Writing and storyboarding

-In terms of tone and genre, Ward—a self-professed fan of ambivalent emotions, such as feeling "happy and scared at the same time"—has described the show as a "dark comedy".
+Ward—a self-professed fan of ambivalent emotions, such as feeling "happy and scared at the same time"—has called the show a "dark comedy".
 He has also cited the fantasy role-playing game Dungeons & Dragons—of which many of the show's writers are devotees—as an inspiration for the show.
 In the United States, the series is rated TV-PG; Ward said he never wanted to push the boundaries of the PG rating, noting in an interview with Art of the Title that he "never really even thought about the rating ... we don't like stuff that's overly gross.
 We like cute stuff and nice things".
 Ward intended the show's world to have a coherent physical logic, and although magic exists in the story, the show's writers tried to create an internal consistency in the characters' interactions with the world.

 In an interview with The A.V.
 Club, Ward said the show's writing process usually began with the writers telling each other what they had done the previous week to find something humorous to build on.
 He also said, "A lot of the time, if we're really stuck, we'll start saying everything that comes to our mind, which is usually the worst stuff, and then someone else will think that's terrible but it'll give him a better idea and the ball just starts rolling like that".
 Because of the busy schedule of writing and coordinating a television series, the writers did not have time to play Dungeons and Dragons, but they still wrote stories they would "want to be playing D&D with".
 Sometimes, the writers and storyboard artists convened and played writing games.
-One game that was often used is called exquisite corpse; one writer starts a story on a sheet of paper, and another writer tries to finish it.
-But while a few episodes (such as the fifth-season episode "Puhoy" and the sixth-season episode "Jake the Brick") have been generated using this game, Ward has confessed that "the ideas are usually terrible".
+One game that was often used is called exquisite corpse, which one writer starts a story on a sheet of paper, and another writer tries to finish it.
+However, while a few episodes (such as the fifth-season episode "Puhoy" and the sixth-season episode "Jake the Brick") have been generated using this game, Ward has said that "the ideas are usually terrible".
 Former storyboard artist and creative director Cole Sanchez said episode scripts are either created by expanding the good ideas produced by these writing games, or are based on an idea proposed by a storyboard artist in the hope it can be developed into an episode.